Silvia Meraz: Investigation, arrest, and trial

 The investigation began after Jesús Martínez was reported missing by his mother and her boyfriend.
 Investigators initially thought that the child could have been abducted by a human trafficking network due to alleged witness sightings of the boy near the Arizona border begging in the street.
 This hypothesis was ruled out.
 After two years of investigation, the Meraz family was implicated in the crime, as the body of Martínez was found under the floor of Meraz's youngest daughter's bedroom.
 The other two bodies were found in an unpopulated area northeast of Nacozari near Meraz's house.
 The state police discovered the bodies during an unrelated investigation.

 Silvia Meraz and the other seven involved (all Meraz relatives, including the husband of Silvia Meraz, her son, father of the last victim and a minor) were arrested in March 2012.
 Meraz received a prison sentence totaling 180 years.
 The rest of the cult members were sentenced to 60 years in prison, while the youngest daughter was sent to a youth detention center.
-According to psychological evaluations, the girl—who was 15 years old at the time of the murders and were members of the cult from an early age—appeared to consider such practices as normal.
+According to psychological evaluations, the girl—who was 15 years old at the time of the murders and a member of the cult from an early age—appeared to consider such practices as normal.